web-mech/eventd/README.md

 evt.trigger('change', ...data);
 ```

-Remove ALL handlers off a specific event from stack.
+Remove ALL handlers listening to a specific event from stack.
 ```
 evt.off('change');
 ```